 Every parent wants their child to grow up to be a good person, full of kindness, integrity, confidence and compassion, so it would make sense to begin nurturing these skills as soon as children are old enough to “get it,” right?
 But what age is that, exactly?

-Congratulations, Ms. Sompit for being the Apple of Our Eye for the month of October!
+Congratulations, Ms. Jamie for being the Apple of Our Eye for the month of February!

 This month, our children focus on sharing and giving back to their community.